Section 1

 August the 4th in 1962

-Over one half century has passed since Marilyn Monroe, on the date written above, immediately preceding this sentence, quite unexpectedly shufflel’d off this mortall coile.
-Just two months past her thirty-sixth birthday, she died alone in her bedroom in the house she had recently purchased and occupied at 12305 Fifth Helena Drive, a blind and narrow street in the nice and comfortable Brentwood neighborhood of Los Angeles, California.
+Sixty two years have come and gone since Marilyn Monroe, on the date written above, immediately preceding this sentence, quite unexpectedly shufflel’d off this mortall coile.
+Just two months past her thirty-sixth birthday, she died alone in her small and cluttered bedroom in the house she had recently purchased and occupied at 12305 Fifth Helena Drive, one of the numbered streets named Helena, a blind and narrow street in the nice, comfortable Brentwood neighborhood of Los Angeles, California.
 Tiny by movie star standards, 12305 Fifth Helena was the first house Marilyn could actually call her own.
 Prior to purchasing her tiny hacienda, she had usually lived in hotel suites or apartments, more than a few of them small and spartan.
-Briefly, she and Joe DiMaggio once subleased and shared a house together in the Hollywood Hills neighborhood of Los Angeles; but by all accounts, Marilyn was extremely excited about being a first time homeowner, and she was proud of her modest Spanish styled hacienda.
+Briefly, she and Joe DiMaggio once subleased and shared a house together in the Hollywood Hills neighborhood of Los Angeles; but by all accounts, Marilyn was very excited about being a first time homeowner, and she was proud of her modest Spanish styled hacienda.

 Behind the tall brick wall and dense foliage that girdled her property, she had already undertaken its renovation and remodeling, made necessary primarily by the house’s age.
 Built in 1929, prior to the advent of many modern appliances and other work saving machines, the modest house, with its swimming pool and red tile roof, adobe and Spanish influences, was already thirty-three years old in August of 1962.